-The new Alternative Energy & Power 2021 guide features 21 jurisdictions.
-The guide provides the latest legal information on the principal laws governing the sale of power industry assets; market structure, supply and pricing; climate change laws and alternative energy; and regulations regarding generation, transmission and distribution.
+The Alternative Energy & Power 2022 guide features 24 jurisdictions.
+The guide provides the latest legal information on the principal laws governing the sale of power industry assets; market structure, supply and pricing; climate change laws and alternative energy; and regulations regarding generation, transmission and distribution

-This is the fourth release of the Chambers Global Practice Guide for Alternative Energy & Power, which was launched in 2018 amidst a transformation of the global electrical energy and power industry.
-The factors driving change when this guide was released in 2018 – among others, climate change, new technologies, threats to grid security, increasingly proactive energy consumers – continue to drive change and challenge market and regulatory structures.
+This is the fourth release of the Chambers Global Practice Guide for Alternative Energy & Power, which was launched in 2018 amid a transformation of the global electrical energy and power industry.
+The factors driving change when this guide was released in 2018 – climate change, new technologies, threats to grid security, increasingly proactive energy consumers, among others – continue to drive change and challenge market and regulatory structures.
 Added to these, this edition of the Guide is being released amid the world’s emergence from the COVID-19 pandemic and the war in Ukraine – global events which have had and are having profound impacts on energy trade and usage.

 Evolution within the electricity and power industry is a constant.
 A decade or two ago, many jurisdictions contemplated and experienced material changes in the form of “unbundling” the then-predominant vertically integrated electrical utility model.
 There was a need to adapt or create regulatory, market and rule structures to accommodate the unbundling of electrical utilities into a mixture of generation, transmission and distribution segments, while also developing and implementing retail and wholesale supply and market regimes.
 However, the drivers for today’s transformation, as well as the scope and magnitude of that transformation, are significantly different.